Oozturn/oozturn/README.md

 ## Features

- ⚙️ Complete configuration from app interface
+ ⚙️ Complete LAN configuration from app interface
  ⚔️ Duels and FFA tournaments
  🏆 Global tournament, with cutomizable points for each tournament
  👤 Players management